Free tools for developers

 What is URL Encoding?

-URL encoding - also called percent encoding - converts characters that are not allowed in a URL into a format that can be safely transmitted over the internet.
-Every character that is not a letter, number, or one of the safe characters like hyphen and underscore gets replaced with a percent sign followed by two hex digits.
+URL encoding, also called percent encoding, converts characters that are not allowed in a URL into a safe format.
+Every character that is not a letter, number, hyphen, underscore, period, or tilde gets replaced with a percent sign followed by two hexadecimal digits representing the character's ASCII code.
+For example a space becomes %20, an ampersand becomes %26, and a forward slash becomes %2F.

 Encode URI vs Encode URI Component